Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S4 Puppy raffle/Lessons13.md

 ```

 - If we rerun our test we can see..
 Our test passes!
 The second 100 players are paying _a LOT_ more and are at a significant disadvantage!

+### Wrap Up
+- That's all there is to it.
+We've clearly shown a potential `Denial of Service` through our `Proof of Code`.
+This test function is going to go right into our report.
+- Let's do that now!